cryptogopher/issue_recurring/README.md

 * ability to have recurrence schemes copied regardless of whether individual issues or whole projects are copied,
 * ability to delay recurrence against base date to create multiple recurrences of the same frequency with different time offset (e.g. monthly recurrence on 10th, 20th and 30th day of month),
 * ability to limit recurrence by final date or recurrence count,
+* ability to create recurrences ahead in the future,
 * showing last recurrence and dates of next/predicted recurrences,
 * logging errors as an issue note, when unable to renew issue recurrences (instead of logging into web-inaccessible log file),
 * permissions to view/manage recurrences managed by Redmine roles,
 * per project enabling of issue_recurring plugin,
-* specification of user account under which issue recurrences will be created: any Redmine user or last recurrence author,
+* specification of user account under which issue recurrences will be created: any Redmine user (including Anonymous) or last recurrence author,
 * specification of recurrence issue assignment: assignee can be kept unchanged from previous recurrence or set to Redmine's default.

 ## Installation